polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 considered, since your **[or]** invocation is _"short circuiting"_.
 You can nest as many **[or]** and **[and]** invocations as you wish, creating any amount of complexity in your Hyperlambda.

-## Modifying your lambda graph object
+## Modifying your Hyperlambda graph object

 Since there are no explicit variables in Hyperlambda, yet all nodes potentially might change, this requires the ability to change your nodes as you execute your Hyperlambda.
 Magic provides many slots to achieve this,